 SPECK NOTIS SPECIES Sectors Chinok (kine) salmon that are under the 28 th minimum size (only in the Southeast Region) that must be released upon capture, unless caucht in designated terminal harvest areas.
-All of the back bass") and dusty trochtish foommonly called black bass") and yellowail rockfish. black bass") and yellowail rockfish. black bass") and yellowail rockfish.
-These species of rockfish are uniformly urav. ureen.
-These species of rockfish are uniform way. ureen.
-These species of rockfish are uniform way. ureen.
-Resentation These species of rockfish are uniform way. ureen.
-Rush first All other rockfish not mentioned above.
+All of the back Description Index back and dusty trochish icommonly called Index back and velowail rockfish icommonly called These species of rockfish are uniformly uray, ureen.
+These species of rockfish are uniform way, ureen.
+Index field These species of rockfish are uniform way. ureen.
+Index field These species of rockfish are uniform way. ureen.
+Index field All other rockfish not mentioned above.
 Includes velowere (commonly called "red snapper").
-Rush first Numeron velowere (commonly called "red snapper").
-Called State of the rockfish.
-See well as numerous other species.
-Called State of the species.
-These sharks are firm. dark brown or black on too. belies white with black bloches.
+Index field velowere (commonly called "red snapper").
+Other species. other species.
+Schen Back This is a single species.
+This is a single species.
+Three shafts with black bloches. with black bloches.
 VIOLATION WARNING Failure to comply with any of the above requirements could be grounds for a citation.
-If you require clarification of logbook requirements, contact your local ADF&G office.
-Al North Rous BOAT HOURS.
-A An operator must decide if even and fashing methods were effectively targeting salmon, bottomfish, or both species groups.
-RULE Simuly write the number of rods and boat hours thrust encode mean.
-The must of rods and boat hours uncer acut narget species group.
+If you require clarification of logbook requirements, contact your local ADF&G office. uncer acut narget species group.
 The sum of targeted boat hours may or may not exceed the hours the boat was engaged in fishing (see below) ILE.
 If SALMON were targeted, write the number of rock and number of boat hours under the SALMON section, even if no salmon were caught or kept.
 Do NOT report rocks and boat hours under the species group that was/NOT targeted.
 If BOTH salmon and bottomfish were targeted on a trip, write the targeted rock and boat hours of targeted effort under EACH species group section.
 The second second are sent or second over power power and potentifiesh boat hours will not exceed the number of hours the boat was engaged in fishing.
 Yet it is also possible that the sum of salmon boat hours and bottomfish boat was enzared in fishing number of hours the boat was enzared in fishing fear. different anteless there of different species mouns during the same time, or when gear used targeted Doth species groups equally at the same time).
-In Coreal Process groups equally at the same time).
-In Coreal Process group and released, as indicated.
-Do the properties and the process of the properties of the properties.
-In the process of the same time time to be properties. hours for that fish.
-SPECT SALMON SALMON Minane Sim The 6-disti area code where vou caudit most of the salmon on this trib.
-If you fished for salmon, but caught none, write the code for the location fished the ANGC Maximum Radii Marian Radii Franci Franci Marian Radii Marian Radii Radii Marian Radii Radii Marian Radii Radii Marian Radii Radii Radii Radii Radii Radii Radii Marian Radii Marian Radii M BOTTOMFISH Primery Same Same Solution Same Same Same Same Same Same Same Same Materian Res.
-The maximum number of rods/lines fished for line the bottomfish at any one time during this trio.
+In Coreal Provide the synthesis of the same time).
+In Coreal Provide the synthesis of the second all fish keet and contracted, even if fish of that group that was NOT targeted, even if fish of that group where caught and kept.
+EXAMPLE: If a submon was caught while targeting bottomfish. record the salimon was caught while targeting bottomfish. hours for that fish. ou caucht most of the salmon. but the location fished the Maximum Radii Marian Radii Franci Franci Marian Radii Marian Radii Radii Marian Radii Radii Marian Radii Radii Marian Radii Radii Radii Radii Radii Radii Radii Marian Radii Marian Radii M BOTTOMFISH Primery Same Same Solution Same Same Same Same Same Same Same Same Materian Res.
+The maximum number of rods/lines fished for large and bottomical at any one time during this.
 Record client rods separate from crew rods.
-Increase a client rods separate from crew rods.
-The number of boat hours at least one rod/line was fishing for bottomfish.
-This is NOT the number of hours the boat water.
+The number of boat hours at least one rod/line was fishing for bottomical.
+This is NOT the number of fishing for bottomical.
+This is NOT the number of hours the totat was on the water.
 DO NOT include the time it took to run to the fishing grounds from port.
-Round to the nearest whole hour.
+Round to the market whole hour.
 The total number of fish kent and released by client Released and crew as indicated.
 Do NOT combine client and crew information.